olokos/Europa-Universalis-IV-Spolszczenie/README.md

 | Golden Century         | 41.81%    | 6 847       |

  * procenty pokazują postęp tłumaczenia dodatku
- * w nawiasie ilość śłów do zakończenia tłumacenia dodatku
+ * w nawiasie ilość słów do zakończenia tłumaczenia dodatku

 This is mainly polish translation made for Europa Universalis IV.
 With that said, you can request a translation for a new language.